vinicius3w/ketichupe-server/README.md

-# nodexpress-server
+# easylanding-e-server
-A Project and Task manager application development to learn Node + Express
+An AirBnB-like application development to learn Node + Express